top of page

 Delegation Done Right

-+ Identify Repeatable Tasks: Focus on processes that can be taught and executed the same way over and over again.
-Teach your employees how to do these tasks so the business is no longer solely dependent on you.
+01 | Identify Repeatable Operational Tasks: Focus on processes that can be standardized and executed consistently.
+Teach teams how to execute these tasks so the business is no longer solely dependent on a single person.

-+ Document Procedures: Create step-by-step guides, checklists, or video tutorials that make it easier for others to follow your workflows.
-By providing documentation, you standardize processes and allow employees to complete tasks independently of your presence.
+02 | Document Operational Procedures: Create step-by-step guides, checklists, or video tutorials that make it easier for others to follow your workflows.
+Documentation standardizes execution and enables tasks to be completed independently of any single person.

-+ Provide Context: Share why a task is done a certain way to empower informed decision-making.
-When your employees understand the underlying logic for doing a task, it gives them the ability to think for themselves instead of depending on you to tell them what to do.
+04 | Transfer Context, Not Just Tasks: Share why a task is done a certain way to empower informed decision-making.
+When your employees understand the underlying logic for doing a task, it gives them the ability to think for themselves instead of relying on a single person for direction.

 Knowledge Sharing Practices

-Knowledge sharing ensures that your business isn’t vulnerable to operational disruption when one person is unavailable.
+Knowledge sharing ensures that your business isn’t vulnerable to operational disruption when one key person is unavailable.
 Some examples of effective knowledge sharing practices include:

-+ Regular Check-Ins: Provide weekly or biweekly updates to communicate changes, lessons, or challenges with employees.
-When information is consistently shared and updated, your team is not caught off guard if you need to step away.
+01 | Regular Check-Ins: Provide weekly or biweekly updates to communicate changes, lessons, or challenges with employees.
+When information is consistently shared and updated, teams remain aligned during periods of absence or transition.

-+ Shared Tools and Platforms: Use cloud-based drives, project management tools, or team wikis to create a centralized database of easily accessible information for your team.
+02 | Shared Tools and Platforms: Use cloud-based drives, project management tools, or team wikis to create a centralized database of easily accessible information for the organization.

-+ Cross-Training: Rotate responsibilities to build familiarity across your team.
-This ensures that multiple people can perform critical tasks, even if the task is not something they would typically do.
+03 | Cross-Training: Rotate responsibilities to build familiarity across your team.
+This ensures multiple individuals can execute critical functions during disruption or absence, even if the task is not something they would typically do.

 The Benefits of Delegation and Knowledge Sharing